Bob Hayes: San Francisco 49ers

-In 1975 with the San Francisco 49ers, Hayes teamed up with Gene Washington in the starting lineup.
-On October 23, he was waived after not playing up to expectations, to make room for wide receiver Terry Beasley.
+In the 1975 season with the San Francisco 49ers, Hayes teamed up with Gene Washington in the starting lineup.
+After not playing up to expectations in the first five games, he was waived on October 22 to make room for wide receiver Terry Beasley.

 Multiple offensive threat

 In addition to receiving, Hayes returned punts for the Cowboys and was the NFL's leading punt returner in 1968 with a 20.8 yards per return average and two touchdowns, including a 90 yarder against the Pittsburgh Steelers.
 He was named to the Pro Bowl three times and First-team All-Pro twice and Second-team All-Pro twice.
 He helped Dallas win five Eastern Conference titles, two NFC titles, played in two Super Bowls, and was instrumental in Dallas' first-ever Super Bowl victory after the 1971 season, making Hayes the only person to win both an Olympic gold medal and a Super Bowl ring.
 Later in his career, as defenses improved playing zone and the bump and run was refined, Hayes' value was as a decoy rather than a deep threat.